hadi2f244/djangoProject/README.md

 djangoProject
 =============

-A django project !

-we are working on a blog part
+We are working on three  part :
+*Blog

+*Ecommerce

+*Courseware